 Observed Time Difference Of Arrival (OTDOA): The time interval that is observed by a target device between the reception of downlink signals from two different TPs.
 If a signal from TP 1 is received at the moment t1, and a signal from TP 2 is received at the moment t2, the OTDOA is t2 – t1.

 PRS-only TP: A TP which only transmits PRS signals or DL-PRS for PRS-based TBS positioning and is not associated with a cell.

+Positioning frequency layer: A positioning frequency layer is defined as a collection of DL PRS resource sets where each DL PRS resource set is in turn a collection of DL PRS resources.
+All DL PRS resources from all DL PRS resource sets from the same positioning frequency layer have some common/same PRS parameters viz.
+PRS subcarrier spacing, PRS resource bandwidth, PRS start PRB, PRS Point A, PRS Comb size and PRS cyclic prefix.

 Reference Source: a physical entity or part of a physical entity that provides signals (e.g., RF, acoustic, infra-red) that can be measured (e.g., by a Target Device) in order to obtain the location of a Target Device.